iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Node ID
 ********
-The next important setting is the node ID.
-This is the ID the motor will use to identify itself on the DroneCAN bus. **The node ID must be unique for each module, and none of the module’s should use the same node ID as the flight controller.** Typically PX4 flight controllers will use node ID 1 by default, so it is best to avoid that ID, and ID 0 is reserved.
+The node ID is a number the motor will use to identify itself on the DroneCAN bus. **The node ID must be unique for each module, and none of the modules should use the same node ID as the flight controller.** Typically PX4 flight controllers will use node ID 1 by default, so it is best to avoid that ID, and ID 0 is reserved.
 You should assign the node ID of each module to some unique value from 2 to 127.
 By default, the node ID of a Vertiq module is set to 99.

 **Note that the PX4 documentation mentions dynamic node ID allocation with DroneCAN.
 Vertiq modules do not currently support dynamic node ID allocation, you must configure a